 We also help families created through UK surrogacy arrangements, and sometimes advise on UK and international surrogacy options together if you have not yet settled on which is the right surrogacy route for you.
 Find out more about our UK surrogacy work.

 Our sister organisation is a non-profit surrogacy agency which offers practical help in tandem with our legal services if you need it.
 If you are at an early stage and researching your options, the Options Review service gives impartial practical advice on all the ways of building your family through surrogacy in the UK and overseas, guiding you on the routes available, pros and cons, risks and costs.
-For those looking overseas, we offer a US Surrogacy Pathway (including project-management of all aspects of your US surrogacy journey, including the UK legalities) and a Canadian Surrogacy Pathway (which provides the same service for surrogacy in Canada).
-Learn more about Brilliant Beginnings.
+For those looking overseas, Brilliant Beginnings offers a US Surrogacy Pathway (including project-management of all aspects of your US surrogacy journey with integrated legal support from NGA Law) and a Canadian Surrogacy Pathway (which provides the same service for surrogacy in Canada).

 "You have just been absolutely amazing throughout and we feel incredibly lucky to have discovered your companies and thank you so much for setting them up in the first place."

 Our free online Knowledge Centre contains guidance, published articles and access to the law and court forms you may need for: